nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.4.
 Viewing tasks

 For when you need to see your tasks.<br>
-View all tasks in the todo list<br>
+View all tasks in the todo list.<br>
 Format: `list`
 > * A list of tasks will always be displayed.
 > * When starting the program, the list will show all tasks which are currently not completed.